The Wildcat Foundation Board of Directors

 Immed.
 Past President, MASH `79

 A 1979 MASH graduate, Rich is the Managing Partner for Capital Trustees.
-He has served on the Wildcat Foundation governing board for five years and chaired our annual golf outing.
-Rich is serving his final year on the Board as our immediate past president.
+He continues to serve on the Wildcat Foundation governing board as he has since 2013; he is also a former chair of the Foundation’s annual golf outing.
+While Rich should be serving his final year on the Board as our immediate past president; he has graciously offered to dedicate one more year of service to the Wildcat Foundation board of directors.

 Dale graduated Crestwood High School, Mountaintop, Pa. in 1965.
 He went on to serve four years in the U.S. Army with duty stations in Vietnam (1966/ ’67), and National Security Agency, Ft.
 Meade, Md. through 1969.

-Upon leaving his Army discharge, Dale embarked on a career in finance/banking, receiving several American Banking Institute Certificates, and numerous production and achievement awards.
+Upon his honorable discharge from the Army, Dale embarked on a career in finance/banking, receiving several American Banking Institute Certificates, and numerous production and achievement awards.
 He has held positions in management and training, and is currently a Branch Executive Officer with Orrstown Bank.

 Dale is a former board member for Joseph T. Simpson Public Library, American Cancer Society (ACS) Capital Region, and Main Street Mechanicsburg.
 He currently serves on the Mechanicsburg Chamber of Commerce and Cumberland Valley Association of Baseball Umpires (CVUA) boards.
 A PIAA and Pennsylvania American Legion licensed baseball official since 1992, he is the current Treasurer for CVUA, and has served as Committee Chair for the ACS Camp Hill Relay for Life for the past eleven years.

-Thirty three year Mechanicsburg resident.
-Married 43 years to Joan.
-Two sons, Dale, Jr. and Michael, both graduates of Mechanicsburg Area High School.
-Five grandchildren, Taylor, Ryan, Chance, Kennedy and Emerson, all in the Mechanicsburg Area School District.
-Avid golfer and sports enthusiast in general.
+Dale is a 34 year Mechanicsburg resident and has been married to Joan for 44 years.
+Two sons, Dale, Jr. and Michael, are both graduates of Mechanicsburg Area High School and his five grandchildren, Taylor, Ryan, Chance, Kennedy and Emerson, are all in the Mechanicsburg Area School District.
+He is an avid golfer and sports enthusiast in general.

 Mark K. Leidy, Ed.
 D.